The Revenue Blog /

 2. Forecast by region and/or product group

-For greater forecast accuracy, it is important to adjust your forecast KPIs to fit the needs of your situation.
+For greater forecast accuracy, it is important to adjust your sales forecast KPIs to fit the needs of your situation.
 Two examples are within geographic regions or for different size companies.

 Stephen Daniels, Head of Revenue Operations at Branch breaks his forecasts up by NA, EMEA, and APAC.
 Each of those regions has different working cultures and therefore deals have different expectations.
-Applying the same sales cycle to all of them will only result in a less accurate forecast.
+Applying the same sales cycle to all of them will only result in a less accurate sales or revenue forecast.
 To find the benchmark, he recommends applying a historical win rate.

 Tori echoes the sentiment, recommending a best practice of breaking up your forecast by the company size.
 Such as the following:

-- Small business - 30-day sales cycle.
+30-day sales cycle.
 Forecast on deal volume and trends, calculated by opportunities x win rate x average account value.

-- Mid-Market - Deal-by-deal forecast with a “gut-check” based on quota capacity.
+Deal-by-deal forecast with a “gut-check” based on quota capacity.

-- Enterprise - Deal-by-deal forecasting with weekly MEDDPICC-driven inspections by both directors and managers.
+Deal-by-deal forecasting with weekly MEDDPICC-driven inspections by both directors and managers.

 3. Pipeline coverage